 - To Become Inspired.
 Documenting and preserving your personal reflections and life stories often helps to identify regrets and opportunities that you can use to influence the remaining course of your life.

 - To Be Considerate.
-Most people participate in estate planning to transfer land and real estate, investments, collectibles, and furnishings.
+Most people participate in estate planning to transfer real estate, investments, collectibles, and furnishings.
 Many also leave physical and intangible assets, including personal belongings, photographs, diaries, journals, audio and video recordings of significant events and memorable experiences.

 - To Be Remembered.
 Some loved ones will miss you dearly once you are gone, and your personal reflections and life stories will comfort them and possibly help them realize some of their own life stories.